darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 ![R Histogram](https://raw.githubusercontent.com/darianrd/StatBlog/refs/heads/main/assets/img/RHist.png)

 We can create a boxplot using a similar structure, except we will be adding a y-axis variable and a grouping variable within the aesthetic mapping (in the *aes* function). *group* is used to indicate which variable to split the boxplots on so that instead of one large boxplot, there are separate boxplots for each value of the grouping variable.
 Additionally, we will be using the *geom_boxplot* function in place of the *geom_histogram* function from the last example.
+Adding labels works exactly the same as before.

 ```r
 data |> ggplot(aes(x = survived, y = fare, group = survived)) +